 You can run test cases whenever code changes are made that might affect existing functionality.
 For example, an account executive wants to ensure that a 10% discount is applied to all preferred customers.
 You create a test case that verifies that this discount is applied to all preferred customers in the database.
 The test case test fails if there are any preferred customers for which the 10% discount is not applied.
 You then add a new preferred customer to the database and run the test case to make sure that the customer is correctly configured to receive the discount and that the discount for other preferred customers is not affected.

 Additionally, you can group related unit test cases into a test suite so that you can run multiple test cases and suites in a specified order.
 For example, you can run related test cases in a regression test suite when changes are made to application functionality.
 For more information about test suites, see Grouping test cases into suites.

 After you create test cases and test suites, you can run them in a CI/CD pipeline for your application by using Deployment Manager or a third-party automation server such as Jenkins.
-For more information, see Understanding continuous integration and delivery pipelines.
+For more information, see Using Deployment Manager for model-driven DevOps.

 You can use unit test the following types of rules:

 Typically, you unit test a rule, and then convert it to a test case.
 For flow and case type rules, you record the test case.

 View a report that contains the results of test coverage sessions to determine which rules in your application are not covered with tests.
 You can improve the quality of your application by creating tests for all uncovered rules that are indicated in the reports.